Aquatic grooming, and Facial fold forcing

 The idea is to slide the side of your finger along the path of a fold on your face.

-But, your other hand has to pin the skin down, and create a counter-pressure.
+But, your other hand must pin the skin down, and create a counter-pressure.

 Setup